Shower Pressure Booster Solutions: Pumps, Fixes & Installation Guide

 • Electrical access: Most booster pumps require a dedicated 120V or 240V outlet nearby.
 Budget for an electrician if one isn't already available.

-• Pipe compatibility: Confirm that the pump's inlet/outlet sizing matches your existing pipe diameter (typically ¾" or 1").
+• Pipe compatibility: Confirm the pump's inlet/outlet sizing matches your existing pipe diameter (typically ¾" or 1").

 • Permits: Some municipalities require a permit for whole-house pump installations.
 Check with your local building department.